AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 Laker agreed as he took Kyle's hand and pulled him towards the subway station.
 "Dorian is all business, but you'd never know he was gay until you got a glimpse of him with his husband."

 Laker and Kyle talked in whispers together.
 Rider and I tried to ignore them by standing instead of sitting across from them.
 Rider bumped my hip and I turned to look behind me and saw my little brother kissing his first boy.
-I smirked and nodded my head in the direction of the front of the c
+I smirked and nodded my head in the direction of the front of the car.
+Rider just chuckled.
+"You think I should tell them to get a room?"

+I shook my head.
+"It's just a kiss."

+Rider laughed, "Like you and Alex have just a kiss."

+"Did your dad have the whole birds and bees talk with you?"
+I asked Rider.

+"No but we've had health class.
+Abstinence is the best policy and if you are going to have sex always protect your
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc3ODA0MjQ4LC02MDAzMjkwOTYsOTEwOT
-gzMjc3XX0=
+eyJoaXN0b3J5IjpbLTE5Mzc4MTY1OTYsLTYwMDMyOTA5Niw5MT
+A5ODMyNzddfQ==
 -->